 - Email and telephone calls made during your placement

 - Any excursions over and above your planned itinerary

-- Personal insurance cover for the duration of your placement, which is expected to include cover for repatriation.
+- Personal insurance cover for the duration of your placement, which is expected to include cover for air evacuation and repatriation

-- Cokes, beers, chocolate and other food items not included in your meals
+- Food and drink items not included in your meals

 - Laundry (there are facilities for you to hand wash your own clothes)